 Car accidents occur in parking lots every day.
-Most parking lot accidents happen at low speeds and typically don’t cause significant damages.
+With people struggling to back out all at once amidst shoppers and other distractions, you are bound to bump into someone else at some point or another.
+Fortunately, most parking lot accidents happen at low speeds and typically don’t cause significant damages.
 However, determining fault for these incidents can be very tricky.
-In many parking lots, it can be difficult for drivers to tell who has the right of way, and this is an important factor in determining liability.
+In many parking lots, it can be difficult for drivers to tell who has the right of way when there are insufficient traffic flow signs, and this is an important factor in determining liability.

 For a free legal consultation, call 631-203-1691